 (1) Workplan to Address Systemic One-Stop Career Center.
 This section addresses universal access and model One-Stop services for job seekers with disabilities, including psychiatric disabilities, in a way that is distinct from implementing Disability Program Navigator positions.

-- Describe the activities you will implement to maintain and expand the service structure for individuals with disabilities who are accessing the workforce investment system.
+- Describe the activities you will implement to maintain and expand the service structure for individuals with Start Printed Page 18634disabilities who are accessing the workforce investment system.
 Include capacity building of the Employment Service component of the One-Stop system.

 - Identify plans to address accessibility needs of your One-Stop Career Centers and plans to procure and implement accessible technologies, including video interpreting services for clients who are deaf, and how these activities will meet current system deficiencies.

 - Describe plans to improve access to One-Stop Career Center services for customers with disabilities involving: (1) Inclusion in core, intensive and training services; (2) referral processes for Vocational Rehabilitation services or other agency programs; (3) joint funding of training and supportive services with Vocational Rehabilitation or other available resources; and (4) plans for establishing common intake or other administrative procedures that reduce duplication.

 - Identify plans to implement assessment tools or procedures to help identify individuals with learning disabilities in the One-Stop delivery system and plans for implementing additional tools, if applicable.